Cambridge Healthtech Instituteの第11回年次

 - How extensively are NMR data used in regulatory filings for biopharmaceuticals?

-High Throughput Mass Spectrometry in Biopharma: Challenges and Opportunities
+TABLE 8: High Throughput Mass Spectrometry in Biopharma: Challenges and Opportunities - IN-PERSON ONLY

 - Fast or thorough, can’t it be both?